parveenraina/Azure-DataLake-DataBricks/README.md

 # Azure-DataLake-DataBricks
 The idea is to connect to ADL storage (Azure Data Lake) from Databricks cluster and perform some Scala script on the ADL data.
 Let's imagine we have a Products.csv file in a ADL container.
-In this example, the Databricks connect to ADL storage using Azure AppId and mount ADL data (Products.csv).
-The mounted data should be saved in another file (Products-mount.csv) on the same ADL container.
+In this example, the Databricks connect to ADL storage using Azure AppId and mount ADL data (customerinfo.csv).
+The mounted data should be saved in another file (customerinfo-mount.csv) on the same ADL container.
 Make sure to register an App in Azure Active Directory (AD) and generate a password for the App (Certificates & Secrets).
 Also make sure to allow the App proper access to ADL storage using RBAC (use Storag-Blob-Data-Contributor Role).

 Find the Scala script and fill in the necessary information.